Alexander Yurievich KALERI

 the third (backup) crew of Soyuz TM-4 under the program

-of the expedition crew (EC-3) to the Mir Orbital Station,
+of the third expedition to Mir space station, together with

-crew of Soyuz TM-4, and from May to December 1987 he was
+of Soyuz TM-4, and from May to December 1987 he was trained

-trained as a flight engineer in the backup crew together
+as a flight engineer in the backup crew together with A.Volkov

 On December 21, 1987 he was a backup for flight engineer